Universal Finite-State and Self-Stabilizing Computation in Anonymous Dynamic Networks

 \subsection{Contributions and technical challenges}

-In this paper, we propose two separate results that address the weaknesses we have discussed.
+In this paper we present two main results that address the weaknesses discussed above.
+Preliminary versions of these results were announced at SIROCCO~2024~\cite{sirocco24} and appeared in the proceedings of OPODIS~2024~\cite{DVopodis}.
+The present version includes several improvements: an expanded section on related work, complete proofs for all statements, revised and reorganized text throughout, pseudocode for all algorithms, extensions of all results to disconnected networks, and a better running time for the algorithm in \cref{s:5}.
+All running times are expressed in terms of the number of agents in the network $n$, as well as the \emph{dynamic disconnectivity} $\tau$, which is a parameter akin to the dynamic diameter.
+This parameter is defined in \cref{s:2} and was introduced in \cite{DVdisc,sirocco24}.

 The first result, presented in \cref{s:4}, is a self-stabilizing version of the stabilizing algorithm proposed in~\cite{DVdisc}.
-While the original algorithm stabilizes in $2n$ rounds in a network of $n$ agents, our self-stabilizing version takes $\max\{4n-2h,2h\}$ rounds (where $h$ measures the corrupted data initially present in the memory of agents).
+While the original algorithm stabilizes in $2\tau n$ rounds in a network of $n$ agents, our self-stabilizing version takes $\max\{4\tau n-2\mu,2\mu\}$ rounds (where $\mu$ measures the smallest amount of potentially corrupted history initially stored by any agent).
 This algorithm relies on a novel operation on history trees called \emph{chop}, which deletes old information and eventually removes corrupted data from memory.
 The chop operation is also used to merge history trees of different heights.
-We believe the dependency on $h$ to be unavoidable in dynamic networks.
+We believe the dependence on $\mu$ to be unavoidable in dynamic networks.